ormarv/everyday-things/README.md

+This is a partial recoding of the repository allenai/everyday-things, from which it was forked (see below for the original README file).

+The main difference is the absence of calls to a private server.
+This can be run on any GPU server.

+Instead of notebooks, it is now possible to run python files, with one file corresponding to each notebook.

+## Running instructions

+Go to the ```code``` directory, and run the preliminary.py file for the pre-processing tasks (equivalent to running the first notebook).

+Then run the main.py file (corresponding to the second notebook) to extract the mental models using Macaw.
+This step takes a lot of time.

+Run the compare_before_after.py file (corresponding to the third notebook) for the analysis of the constraint violations and accuracy before and after the constraint satisfaction layer.
+This can be done with partial results from the main.py file.

+The overlap_set_analysis.py file (corresponding to the fourth notebook) gives an analysis of the overlap between turker results.

+## Original README

 # Do language models have coherent mental models of everyday things?

 To investigate this, we propose a benchmark dataset consisting of 100 everyday things, their parts, and the relationships between these parts.
 We observe that state-of-the-art pre-trained language models (LMs) like GPT-3 and Macaw have fragments of knowledge about these entities, but they fail to produce consistent parts mental models.
 We propose a simple extension to these LMs where we apply a constraint satisfaction layer on top of raw predictions from LMs to produce more consistent and accurate parts mental models of everyday things.